Essential Golf Cart Repair Tips for Smoother Rides

 Transmission And Drive Belt Inspections

 The transmission and drive belt are key for smooth acceleration and deceleration.
 Here’s what to do.
-Regularly inspect these parts for signs of wear.
-Look for cracks, fraying, and tension issues.
-A worn belt can greatly impact performance.
-Replacing it can save you from bigger issues.

 Inspection PointWhat to Look For